-When summer rolls around you will inevitably start sweating, and when you do, your hat will become stained with sweat.
-But don’t worry, there are some simple ways to get sweat stains out of a hat.
-With just a little bit of care and the right cleaning solutions you can remove those salty-looking eye-sores for good, and return your hat to its pristine, new condition.
+When summer rolls around you will inevitably start sweating in the hotter weather.
+When you do, your hat will be stained with unsightly sweat.
+But don't worry, there are some simple ways to get sweat stains out of a hat.
+With just a little bit of care and the right cleaning solutions, you can remove those salty-looking eye-sores for good, and return your hat to its pristine, new condition.

-First you need to understand that not all hats are cleaned the same way.
-The technique you use will depend on the type of hat your are cleaning.
-A felt fedora can’t be cleaned like a straw hat, after all.
+First, you need to understand that not all hats are cleaned the same way.
+The technique you use will depend on the type of hat you're are cleaning.
+A felt fedora can't be cleaned like a straw hat, after all.

 Removing Sweat Stains from a Straw Hat

-- Most straw hats have a sweat band for comfort.
+- Most straw hats have a sweatband for comfort.
 Locate and remove this sweatband which is under the hat brim.
-Usally this soaks up most of the sweat–but not all of it.
+Usually, this soaks up most of the sweat-but not all of it.

 - Dip a white (do not use colored rags) microfiber cloth into mild, soapy water.
 Test clean a small area underneath the brim.
 Gently scrub in a circular motion.
 If the color remains, move to step 4.
 If not, use only water or steam to remove the sweat stains from the hat.